 We do not arrange transport for guests and request that they organize their own transportation both to and from the monastery before arriving.
-For more information please visit the Transportation page.
+For more information, please visit the Transportation page.

-Lodging Description for Women and Men
+Lodging Descriptions for Women and Men

 Women who are overnight guests stay at Casa Serena, the women’s guest house, a 2000 square foot three story house with four separate rooms and three bathrooms.
 Each room has a basic spring or foam mattress.
 Reaching the house requires walking up a series of about 30 steps and each room requires walking up a short stairway.

-Casa Serena is located about a twelve to fifteen minute walk (2/3 of a mile) from the monastery center (cloister) up and down a few hills along a gravel road.
+Casa Serena is located about a twelve to fifteen minute walk (2/3 of a mile) from the monastery center (cloister), up and down a few hills along a gravel road.
 There is also a forest trail that women can access at Casa Serena to walk to the upper part of the monastery.

 If a guest is staying at Casa Serena, she can drive between the Casa Serena parking lot and the monastery cloister if unable to take the twelve to fifteen minute (2/3 mile) walk to the cloister area.
 For a female guest without a car, rides will not be routinely available both to and from the cloister.